Make a Flaky, Homemade Traditional Pie Crust. No need to buy one. Just 5 ingredients, and you probably have them in your kitchen.

 - Roll the dough into a ball and divide it in half.

-Then, on a lightly floured counter, press each half into a disk.
+Then, on a lightly floured counter, press each half into a round, somewhat flattened, disk.

-- Wrap in plastic separating the two disks with waxed paper and refrigerate for at least one hour.
+Wrap the dough in plastic separating the two disks with waxed paper and refrigerate for at least one hour.

 - Heat the oven to 450F degrees.